rbaumgarten/SiteGenesis-Community-TestSuite/README.md

 ### Modules

 A __Script Module__ or short __Module__ (named `M...`), contains actions, commands and comments.
 Most modules interact with elements of a specific webpage.
-Thus it makes sense to structured them by their according pages.
+Thus it makes sense to structure them by their according pages.
 Each module can be reused by different tests.

 __Validation Modules__ (named `V...`): Validation of webpage elements and dynamic data is a very essential part of testing.
 Hence these special modules evaluate that a needed fit criterion is met (mostly via assertions).

 __Flow Modules__ (named `F...`): Some modules mimic more sophisticated shopping behaviors by interacting with several pages in a flow.
 The achieved specific goal at the end of the process is of most importance (in contrast to the taken singular steps).
 Flows often reuse other modules and allow a compact test structure.
 Examples: Add a basic product to cart; Create a new customer; Add an address to a customer; Check order status in order history.

-There are also several __global modules__ for interactions with elements in header, footer or nav (placed in `modules.global`) and some __helper modules__ for converting text, generating random values and other auxiliaries (placed in `modules.helper`).
+There are also several __global modules__ for interactions with elements in header, footer or navigation (placed in `modules.global`) and some __helper modules__ for converting text, generating random values and other auxiliaries (placed in `modules.helper`).

 ### Test Data